ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/preinstall.md

 On the welcome screen, select 'Simulate Processors` to see a list of processors with simulations available.

 {{% notice Processor choice %}}
-In this learning path we will compare `Cortex-M0` and `Cortex-M7`, but you could use any set of appropriate processors.
+In this learning path you will compare `Cortex-M0` and `Cortex-M7`, but you could use any set of appropriate processors.
 {{% /notice %}}

-### Run on Cortex-M0 simulation {#M0simulation}
+### Run an Arm Cortex-M0 simulation {#M0simulation}

 Select `Cortex-M0` from the list.
 If necessary use the filter options on-screen or the search box to locate.
 This will open the `Cortex-M0 Configuration` view.